 Even though he dedicated his life to exploring the mysteries of the universe, Hawking said his personal assistant reminded him that women should remain a mystery.

 6. AUTOMATION COULD IMPROVE THE QUALITY OF LIFE, OR NOT SO MUCH.

 When someone brought up the looming possibility of technological unemployment due to increased automation, Hawking posited this could go one of two ways: “If machines produce everything we need, the outcome will depend on how things are distributed,” he explained.
 "Everyone can enjoy a life of luxurious leisure if the machine-produced wealth is shared, or most people can end up miserably poor if the machine-owners successfully lobby against wealth distribution.
 So far, the trend seems to be toward the second option."

-If you're wondering when to expect machines to catch up to human intelligence, Hawking admits there’s no way of knowing for sure.
+If you're wondering when to expect machines to catch up to human intelligence, Hawking admitted there’s no way of knowing for sure.
 “There’s no consensus among AI researchers about how long it will take to build human-level AI and beyond,” he said, "so please don’t trust anyone who claims to know for sure that it will happen in your lifetime or that it won’t happen in your lifetime."

-Even though AI robots wouldn’t have evolved like organic creatures, Hawking says an intelligent machine with a programmed goal could develop the drive to “survive” in order to help it accomplish that goal.
+Even though AI robots wouldn’t have evolved like organic creatures, Hawking said an intelligent machine with a programmed goal could develop the drive to “survive” in order to help it accomplish that goal.
 “Surviving and having more resources will increase its chances of accomplishing that other goal.
 This can cause problems for humans whose resources get taken away."